pbradleylab/phylogenize/README.md

 	r-phylolm \
 	r-phangorn
 ```
-5. Now you can install Phylogenize by running either `R -e "devtools::install_bitbucket('pbradz/phylogenize/package/phylogenize')"` or by opening an R session and then running `devtools::install_bitbucket('pbradz/phylogenize/package/phylogenize')`.
+5. Now you can install phylogenize by running either `R -e "devtools::install_bitbucket('pbradz/phylogenize/package/phylogenize')"` or by opening an R session and then running `devtools::install_bitbucket('pbradz/phylogenize/package/phylogenize')`.
 6. Run `library("phylogenize")` in your R session.
 7. Then download the necessary databases with `phylogenize::install.data.figshare()`
 ##### Locally - Rstudio
 After creating a `phylogenize` environment in mamba, to install and use Rstudio run `mamba install -c r rstudio`.
 Then you can activate it by typing `rstudio`.
 This will launch an Rstudio IDE.
 There, if you haven't already, you can run `devtools::install_bitbucket('pbradz/phylogenize/package/phylogenize')` followed by `library("phylogenize")` and then `phylogenize::install.data.figshare()`.

 ### QIIME 2
 QIIME 2 runs in a conda environment, meaning it has its own installation of R and related packages.
-To run Phylogenize with QIIME 2, you will need to install Phylogenize within the QIIME 2 conda environment, then install the [q2-phylogenize plugin](https://bitbucket.org/pbradz/q2-phylogenize).
+To run phylogenize with QIIME 2, you will need to install phylogenize within the QIIME 2 conda environment, then install the [q2-phylogenize plugin](https://bitbucket.org/pbradz/q2-phylogenize).
 The instructions are similar for installing in any other conda environment, except you won't need the plugin.

 1. First, switch to the correct environment.
 For QIIME 2, this is accomplished with `source activate qiime2-2019.4` (see [here](https://docs.qiime2.org/2019.4/install/native/#activate-the-conda-environment)).
 Note that you may need to replace "2019.4" with the most recent version of QIIME2, e.g., "2020.6".